 National language schools in Switzerland

-The Academia Language School is specialised in customised language training, and located in several big cities across Switzerland.
-The personal objectives and wishes of students are taken into consideration so that Academia can develop a customised educational concept.
+The Academia Language School specializes in customized language training.
+They have locations in several cities across Switzerland.
+The personal objectives and wishes of students are taken into consideration so that Academia can develop a customized educational concept.
 The school offers language instruction for children and adults, as well as for beginners and advanced students.
-German courses include lessons on an individual basis or in small groups in daytime or evening courses.
+German courses include lessons on an individual basis as well as in small groups in daytime or evening courses.

-The language school of Alemania has branches in Zurich, Bern and Lucerne and specialises in teaching German.
-All courses are of a modular construction and can be combined with each other.
+The language school of Alemania has branches in Zurich, Bern and Lucerne and specializes in teaching German.
+All courses are modular; students can combine them with each other.
 The Beginners course takes place every day: twice weekly as an intensive course, twice a week as an evening course and once a week as a Saturday course.
 This broad selection of possibilities facilitates a flexible learning process by enabling students to swap courses when the need arises.
-A maximum of 14 students per course ensures a good teacher-to-student ratio.
+In addition, a maximum of 14 students per course ensures a good teacher-to-student ratio.

 A to Z English

-Established in 2008, A to Z English schools provide education in the Aargau, Schwyz, Zug and Zürich cantons in Switzerland.
+Established in 2008, A to Z English schools provide education in the Aargau, Schwyz, Zug, and Zürich cantons in Switzerland.
 In total, they provide over 60 classes for children ages 3 or 4 through primary school, with a curriculum that teaches the most important reading, writing, grammar and spelling skills.
-The classes are designed for English-speaking, native, bi-lingual and multi-lingual children whose parents would like their children to maintain and develop their English skills.
+The classes are designed for English-speaking, native, bilingual, as well as multilingual children whose parents would like their children to maintain and develop their English skills.
 Both British and American English are taught.

 Locations: Aargau, Schwyz, Zug and Zürich